HRLA President, Patrons & Executive Committee

 Conor Monighan

 Conor is a barrister at 5 Essex Chambers who specialises in public law and human rights.
 He has been instructed in the Grenfell Tower, Infected Blood, Jermaine Baker (Police Shooting) and Post Office/ Horizon IT Inquiries, together with various inquests, judicial reviews and civil matters – including where there is a terrorism aspect.
-Conor has been an HRLA member for over seven years and currently serves as our Bursary Officer.

 Vicki Prais